 I hope you can see that pain is more than just an unpleasant physical feeling.
 It can dominate a life.
 That is why I recommend going through a series of adjustments with me so that your body can stabilize, heal and thrive.
 I really want to do more than just help you feel better for a few weeks, I want you to be healthy and strong.

 Maintenance care.
 My goal is for you to be able to make it an entire month without pain.
-That month is to be one when you are working full time and living a complete life with stress and challenges.
+A healthy body can work full time, exercise and deal with stress without 'falling apart.'
 Dr. Russell Delaino